Skip to main content

 Business or Conference

-- Proof of sufficient financial means for the intended journey:
+3. Proof of sufficient financial means to support the intended journey:

-- Bank account statements during the last three months: Bank statements must show the name and address of owner(s).
+• Bank account statements from the past three months: Bank statements must show the name and address of owner(s).
 Electronic printouts are accepted.;

-- If self-employed: Tax return from previous fiscal year or proof of previous economic activity and of an income during previous fiscal year.
+• If self-employed, one of the following must be included: a tax return from the previous fiscal year or proof of previous economic activity and of an income during previous fiscal year.

-- If retired: Copy of pension certificate or a letter of previous employer or a pension check stub or confirmation from the responsible authority about the amount of pension.
+• If retired, one of the following must be included: a copy of a pension certificate or a letter of from a previous employer or a pension check stub or confirmation from the responsible authority about stating the amount of the pension

-- Student / Researchers: Letter stating that all expenses are fully covered by (if applicable).
+• Student / Researchers must include a letter stating that all expenses are fully covered and by whom (if applicable)

-- Letter of guarantee for business visits signed by the person/organization inviting you to Slovenia and notarized by the Administrative unit in Slovenia (called Upravna enota)
+4. For business visits a Letter of guarantee signed by the person/organization inviting the applicant to Slovenia and notarized by the local Administrative unit in Slovenia (called Upravna enota) is required.

 Additional documents may be required.